M I T C H E L S O N

 (click for larger detail)

 - William (“Bill”) A____ Mitchelson, apparently born around 1923-25, alive in 1998.
+He was possibly the natural child of both of his parents.
 Two items in the social pages of a local newspaper in 1941 supply some details of his war service: “Wireless operator W.A.
 Mitchelson, R.C.N.V.R.
 [Royal Canadian Naval Volunteer Reserve], arrived Monday to spend his furlough with his parents, Mr. and Mrs. R. Mitchelson, 14 Jessie apartments.”
 “William Mitchelson, now a leading telegrapher with the R.C.N.V.R. … returned home Monday to spend a few days’ leave with his parents, Mr. and Mrs. R. Mitchelson, 14 Jessie apartments.
 He has been in the navy for more than a year.”
 He is mentioned as of Toronto in the 1998 obituary of his brother Richard.

-4. Richard (“Dick”) Harry Mitchelson, Jr., probably an illegitimate son of Kathleen McBride, was born 31 December 1914 (according to his own statement, supported by his age of six in the 1921 census), supposedly at Winnipeg (but there is no birth on file in Manitoba under this name), and died 13 February 1998 at Vancouver, British Columbia (during a visit to a daughter), aged over 83 years, and was buried in St. Vital Cemetery.
+Richard “Dick” Harry Mitchelson, Jr., was born 31 December 1914 (according to his own statement, supported by his age of 6 years in the 1921 census), supposedly at Winnipeg, died 13 February 1998 at Vancouver, British Columbia (during a visit to a daughter), aged over 83 years, and was buried in St. Vital Cemetery.
 He married 15 August 1937, Jean Margaret Kennedy, born 13 June 1917, died 4 January 2000 at Winnipeg, aged over 82 years, only child of John Kennedy (V), of Melita, Manitoba, by the latter’s wife Susanna Samantha Helena Young.